1usaco/USACO-Benchmark/README.md

 This will generate completions for all the problems in the problems.json file.
 The completions will be stored in the `completions` directory.
 Note: Each setting creates a unique completions folder.
 If a folder already exists when attempting to run a completion, it will overwrite that existing folder.

+OpenAI Batch API has support, just run `generate_completions_with_openai_solutions.py`.
+If you would like to use a different model service than OpenAI, like Anthropic for example. then you can write you own.
+Just make sure to adhere to a `completions.json` protocol of `{str<problem_id>: str<solution_text>}`.
+Specifically, each `problem_id` key, which are strings, are mapped to a solution text, which is also a string.
+The prompting and code extraction should be mapped as well.
+Then, be sure to update `solutions.json` parameter of `FileHelper` anywhere the solutions parameter is set to use.

 ### 3. Evaluating the completions against test cases
 NOTE: Evaluating completions means running arbitrary code to verify test cases meet input and outputs.
 Make sure to run this in a safe environment.